anhnguyendepocen/r-workshop-1/week1.md

 x <- as.numeric(x)
 {% endhighlight %}

 You are probably already guessing that the as.() function can take on any class need.
-Here is a convienient list of as.() function types you can use for the classes discussed so far.
+Here is a convenient list of as.() function types you can use for the classes discussed so far.

 * as.numeric()
 * as.logical()